-- A. SPEECH-LANGUAGE PATHOLOGY ASSISTANT An SLP-ASLPA speech-language pathology assistant (SLP-Assistant) is an individual who, following academic and on-the-job training, performs tasks as prescribed, directed, and supervised by licensed speech-language pathologists. - B. SPEECH-LANGUAGE PATHOLOGY AIDE A speech-language pathology aide (SLP-ASLP-Aide) is an individual with a high school diploma and on the job training who performs tasks as prescribed, directed, and supervised by licensed speech-language pathologists. - C. SUPERVISING SPEECH-LANGUAGE PATHOLOGIST A speech-language pathologist who holds a current Arkansas license and has two (2) years of professional experience as a speech-language pathologist, following successful completion of the clinical fellowship experience (See Section 2.10) may be approved by ABESPA as a supervising speechlanguage pathologist. - D. DIRECT SUPERVISION Direct supervision means on-site, in-view observation and guidance by a speech-language pathologist while an assigned elinical activity is performed by support personnel.
+- A. SPEECH-LANGUAGE PATHOLOGY ASSISTANT An SLPA is an individual who, following academic and on-the-job training, performs tasks as prescribed, directed, and supervised by licensed speech-language pathologists. - B. SPEECH-LANGUAGE PATHOLOGY AIDE A speech-language pathology aide (SLP-Aide) is an individual with a high school diploma and on the job training who performs tasks as prescribed, directed, and supervised by licensed speech-language pathologists. - C. SUPERVISING SPEECH-LANGUAGE PATHOLOGIST A speech-language pathologist who holds a current Arkansas license and has two (2) years of professional experience as a speech-language pathologist, following successful completion of the clinical fellowship experience (See Section 2.10) may be approved by ABESPA as a supervising speech-language pathologist. - D. DIRECT SUPERVISION Direct supervision means on-site, in-view observation and guidance by a speech-language pathologist while an assigned activity is performed by support personnel.
 Direct supervision performed by the SLP may include, but is not limited to, the following: observation of a portion of the screening or treatment procedures performed by the SLPA, coaching the SLPA, and modeling for the SLPA.
 The supervising SLP must be physically present during all services provided to a medically fragile client by the SLPA (e.g. general and telepractice).
 The SLP can view and communicate with the patient and SLPA live via real time telepractice technology to supervise the SLPA, giving the SLP the opportunity to provide immediate feedback.
-This does not include reviewing a taped session later. a speech language pathology assistant or speech language pathology aide.
+This does not include reviewing a taped session later.

-E. INDIRECT SUPERVISION - Indirect supervision means those activities other than direct observation and guidance conducted by a speech-language pathologist that may include Formatted: Highlight Formatted: Highlight demonstration, record review, review and evaluation of audio or videotaped sessions, and/or interactive television.
+- E. INDIRECT SUPERVISION Indirect supervision means those activities other than direct observation and guidance conducted by a speech-language pathologist that may include demonstration, record review, review and evaluation of audio or videotaped sessions, and/or interactive television. - F. SCREENING A pass-fail procedure to identify people who may require further assessment. - G. SLPA abbreviation for speech pathology assistant.